After Stroke? Finding the Financial Lifeline You Need

 Step 1: Mapping the Landscape – Government Assistance Programs

 First off, let’s dig into the resources you’ve already got at your disposal.
-There are a handful of government programs that provide financial help for folks recovering from a stroke:
+There are a handful of government programs that provide financial help for folks recovering from it:

 Program | Eligibility |